mikaeilorfanian/client_server_generator/README.md

 Then, depending on which framework you want to use this library with, you need install what's required for that framework to work.
 At this moment, the following frameworks and libraries are supported by `client_server_generator`:
 - bottle
+To run tests, go to the root folder and do this:
+`pytest`